The Spotted Sandpiper

 • Starting a cleanup!
 Naturally, cleaning up the coastline is another way to help Spotted Sandpipers.
 Ocean Conservancy fights for trash-free seas, providing resources for those interested in starting their cleanup.

 Of course, helping injured birds is another great way to help!
 If you see a bird that has exposed bone or blood, bugs or insects covering it, no feathers, or a bird that is sleeping, human intervention is required.
-Call Wildlife Rescue’s Support Centre at 604-526-7275.
-To help us return your call quickly, please leave your contact information and observation.
+Please contact our Support Centre for support.

 Avoid chemicals and keep Spotted Sandpipers safe!